 The training base located in the south east of the Nanjing City.
-It will host mens, womens and mixed events for archery and shooting.
-The shooting events will come first beginning from 17 to 22 August.
-Followed by archery held between 20 to 26 August.
+It hosted mens, womens and mixed events for archery and shooting.
+The shooting events came first, from 17 to 22 August, followed by archery held between 20 to 26 August.

-The lake is located in the central north-east part of Nanjing it will host rowing from 17 to 20 August.
-The triathlon events will take place simultaneously from 17 to 21 August as 64 young athletes compete for gold.
+The lake is located in the central north-east part of Nanjing it hosted rowing from 17 to 20 August.
+The triathlon events took place simultaneously from 17 to 21 August as 64 young athletes competed for gold.

 Jiangning Sports Centre

 The multi-purpose sports complex is based in the southeast of Nanjing.
-It will be host to football between 14 to 27 August with matches also taking place Wutaishan Sports Centre as 216 athletes compete to score a goal.
-Handball will be hosted here between 20 to 25 August.
+It hosted the football events between 14 to 27 August, with matches also taking place Wutaishan Sports Centre as 216 athletes competed to score a goal.
+Handball was also hosted here between 20 to 25 August.

-The next generation of athletic and media stars will first come to the stage at the Nanjing 2014 Summer Youth Olympic Games to “Share the Games, Share our Dreams”.
+The next generation of athletic and media stars came to the stage at the Nanjing 2014 Summer Youth Olympic Games to “Share the Games, Share our Dreams”.

 The Ming Great Wall of Nanjing